shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 To use this guide and perform an edit on a pipeline configuration, the following is required:

 1. An active [Shotgun](https://www.shotgunsoftware.com/signup/?utm_source=autodesk.com&utm_medium=referral&utm_campaign=creative-project-management) site.
 2. A project with at least one asset.
 You can add an asset to the_other_side project you created in the first guide.
-You can review how to create an asset for a project in the [Getting started with configurations](./advanced_config.md).
+You can review how to create an asset for a project in the [Getting started with configurations](./advanced_config.md) guide.
-3. A pipeline configuration for the identified project, or complete the [Getting started with configurations](./advanced_config.md) and use the configuration created in that exercise.
+3. A pipeline configuration for the identified project, or complete the [Getting started with configurations](./advanced_config.md) guide and use the configuration created in that exercise.
 4. Read and write permissions set appropriately for the filesystem where the Pipeline Configuration is stored.
 5. Shotgun Desktop installed on your system.
 6. An active subscription for Maya.
 Get a 30 day trial of Maya [here](https://www.autodesk.com/products/maya/free-trial-dts?adobe_mc_ref=https%3A%2F%2Fwww.google.com%2F&adobe_mc_sdid=SDID%3D577C0A84DDF5D35D-50E96EA2052056FE%7CMCORGID%3D6DC7655351E5696B0A490D44%2540AdobeOrg%7CTS%3D1543444689)